blockonomics/virtuemart-plugin/README.md

 ## Installation ##
 - Click on *Get Started for Free* on [Merchants](https://www.blockonomics.co/merchants?utm_source=joomla) and complete the wizard to get your API Key
-- Download the latest release .zip
+- Download the latest virtuemart-blockonomics.zip from releases
 - Upload the zip file to Extensions -> Extension Manager -> Install
 - Go to VirtueMart -> Payment Methods and click on "New"
 - Type in the payment method information, selecting "VM Payment - Blockonomics" as the Payment Method and "Yes" in the publish section.